osrf-migration/vrx-wiki/Testing your submission.md

 # Step 1: Verify your dockerhub_image.txt file.

-* Change to the directory containing your dockerhub_image.txt file:
+* Change to the directory containing your `dockerhub_image.txt` file:

     ```bash
     cd ~/vrx-events/2019/phase3_vrx_challenge/<team_name>
     ```

-    Substituting the name of your team for `<team_name>`.

 * Test that your file contains the name of a reachable docker image (and version):